 There are 8 campgrounds on Beausoleil Island that offer a more primitive experience.
-Five campsites at Honeymoon Bay and all campsites at Tonch North are reservable.
+Campsites at Honeymoon Bay and all campsites at Tonch North are reservable.
 The remaining campsites are available on a first-come, first-serve basis.

 Boat docks and/or vessel beaching can be found at each campground.
 Dock space is limited, available on a first come, first serve basis.
 Additional docking fees apply.
 Tonch East campground is a paddle-in only campsite and docking is not available.

 With access to the primitive campgrounds being via water only, a main entry gate or registration desk is not available.
 As a result, visitors the park are asked to pay for their entry and camping using a 'self-registration' permit system.

 Permits can be found in an information box located close to the dock at every campground and picnic/docking area.
 Please ensure that you have adequate funds or complete credit card information to include with the permit envelope.